BestTimesToVisit.com Logo

 Nyhavn's Colorful Canals at Dusk

-Wander along the iconic Nyhavn harbor as the sun dips below the horizon, casting a warm glow on the brightly painted 17th-century townhouses.
-Grab a traditional Danish pastry from a local bakery and find a spot on the waterfront to soak in the lively atmosphere, perhaps catching a street musician.
+Wander along the iconic Nyhavn harbor as the sun begins to set, casting a warm glow on the historic, brightly painted townhouses.
+Grab a traditional Danish pastry from a local bakery and find a spot by the water to watch the old wooden ships bob gently, soaking in the lively atmosphere before the evening crowds descend.

-Indulge your senses at Torvehallerne, Copenhagen's premier food market, a haven for foodies.
-Sample smørrebrød (open-faced sandwiches) piled high with fresh toppings, savor artisanal cheeses, and perhaps enjoy a craft beer from one of the many local vendors.
-Go on a weekday morning to avoid the biggest crowds.
+Immerse yourself in Copenhagen's vibrant food scene at Torvehallerne, a bustling covered market.
+Sample smørrebrød (open-faced sandwiches) piled high with fresh toppings, savor artisanal cheeses, and indulge in delicious Danish pastries.
+Go on a weekday morning to avoid the biggest crowds and chat with the passionate vendors.

 See all 8 things to do →